ceschoon/Minecraft-Labyrinth/README.md

 ## World demo

-Download and unzip the folder **Labyrinth-demo.zip**.
-Place it your .minecraft/saves/ folder.
+Download and place the folder **Labyrinth-demo** in your .minecraft/saves/.
 You will spawn near a wooden platform with commands blocks from which you can press buttons to select and generate mazes.

 ## Customize your maze